The credit exam form may be filled out with the student's academic college or picked up by emailing the department at firstname.lastname@example.org.

 This site is designed to be used by prospective, first-year, and continuing students, parents, LSU counselors, and anyone else who wants to learn more about Spanish credit exams.
+For information regarding credit exams and placement for other languages and general placement guidelines, you may visit the general placement page.

 Who Should Test